 Cruising is one of the most fun parts of riding a skateboard.

-- You need to know the best setup for cruising, and the difference between a skateboard for tricks and a skateboard for cruising (or simply refer to them as cruisers)
+- You need to know which is the best setup for cruising and understand the differences between a skateboard “for tricks” and a skateboard for cruising (that is, a cruiser).

-- You need to know the basics of skateboarding, which is riding a skateboard, finding out your skateboard stance, pushing, balancing, and learning how to do kick turns or carve when turning
+- You need to know the basics of skateboarding, which are riding a skateboard, finding out your skateboard stance, pushing, balancing, and learning how to do kick turns or carve when turning.

 If you are from LA or live around the area, in cities like Torrance, San Pedro, Long Beach, Inglewood, Venice, Santa Monica, etc., you can cruise on your skateboard and enjoy the fresh air while rolling around freely.

-Even other beach cities in LA and Orange County have many spots for skateboarders of all skill levels.
-And we will include all these spots I have personally skated or have wanted to skate for a long time.
+Other beach cities in LA and Orange County offer many spots for skateboarders of all skill levels.
+In this guide, we will include all these spots that I have personally skated or have wanted to skate for a long time.

 Got everything you need?
 Let’s move on to the exciting part and explore LA and its best cruising spots!